 Tom Pierson, Co-op Educator

-Scene selection and SDH captions for the deaf and hard-of-hearing.
+Scene selection and SDH captions in English for the deaf and hard-of-hearing.

 Awards and Festivals

 San Francisco Critics Circle Award, & Inspiring Lives Award, San Francisco Green Film Festival